imagodsobeit/imagodsobeit/README.md

 - 👋 Hi, I’m @imagodsobeit
-- 👀 I’m interested in STEM and history
+- 👀 I’m interested in
-- 🌱 I’m currently learning trigonometry, precalculus, algebra 2, python, java, and geometry
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me (private)
+- 📫 How to reach me

 <!---
 imagodsobeit/imagodsobeit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.